bartoszlenar/Validot/docs/DOCUMENTATION.md

 ### GetTranslatedMessageMap

 - `GetTranslatedMessageMap` returns similar result to `MessageMap`.
-  - Structure and meaning is exactly the same but the messages are translated.
+  - Structure and meaning are the same but the messages are translated.
 - `GetTranslatedMessageMap` accepts single parameter; `translationName`:

 ``` csharp